danoff/IC2-Men-s-College-Football-Poll/README.md

 that started with this repository for an open-source men's American/gridiron college football 🏈 [CFP](https://en.wikipedia.org/wiki/College_Football_Playoff)-Era statistical ranking system.
 It's that provides quantitative rankings based on championship teams from the College Football Playoff era (2014–Present).
 It has  80% Championship Prediction Accuracy.

-## 19 Jan '26 Revised Poll for Championship (January 19th, 2026 Update)
+## 19 Jan '26 Update: Revised Poll for Championship

 This final poll before the championship game includes results through January 10th.